 Once you have your graphic image in your presentation slide, you can make some changes to the image that will make it even more effective.
 Here are some of the most common changes.

 Size – The size of the graphic should be big enough to be seen easily.
 To change the size, you can usually just drag an expansion handle at the corner of the image once it has been selected.
-I suggest using the corner handle to size an image because it keeps the same aspect ratio (the ratio of width to height) and does not distort the image.
+I suggest holding the Shift key down while using the corner handle to size an image because it keeps the same aspect ratio (the ratio of width to height) and does not distort the image.

 Cropping – If the image you want is a portion of the total image, you can crop out the areas you do not want after it is inserted on your slide.
 This function is usually found in the Properties section of the graphic element.
 It is a good idea to check the size of the image first before setting the cropping distances from each edge so that you can get closer to the image you want within just a few attempts.